Wrocław: Districts

-Since 1990, the city has been divided into 48 district quarters (osiedle) – Bieńkowice, Biskupin-Sępolno-Dąbie-Bartoszowice, Borek, Brochów, Gaj, Gajowice, Gądów-Popowice Płd., Grabiszyn-Grabiszynek, Huby, Jagodno, Jerzmanowo-Jarnołtów-Strachowice-Osiniec, Karłowice-Różanka, Klecina, Kleczków, Kowale, Krzyki-Partynice, Księże, Kuźniki, Leśnica, Lipa Piotrowska, Maślice, Muchobór Mały, Muchobór Wielki, Nadodrze, Nowy Dwór, Ołbin, Ołtaszyn, Oporów, Osobowice-Rędzin, Pawłowice, Pilczyce-Kozanów-Popowice Płn., Plac Grunwaldzki, Polanowice-Poświętne-Ligota, Powstańców Śląskich, Pracze Odrzańskie, Przedmieście Oławskie, Przedmieście Świdnickie, Psie Pole-Zawidawie, Sołtysowice, Stare Miasto, Strachocin-Swojczyce-Wojnów, Szczepin, Świniary, Tarnogaj, Widawa, Wojszyce, Zacisze-Zalesie-Szczytniki, and Żerniki.
+Wrocław was previously subdivided into five boroughs (dzielnice): Old Town, Downtown, Krzyki, Fabryczna, and Psie Pole.
+Although they were abolished in 1991 and have not existed as public administration units since then, areas of borders and names similar/identical to the former districts exist in the practice of operation of various types of authorities and administrations (e.g., as divisions of territorial competencies of courts, prosecutors' offices, tax offices, etc.).

+The present Wrocław districts (osiedla) were created in 1991, and are a type of local government district.

 Municipal government

-Wrocław is currently governed by the city's mayor and a municipal legislature known as the city council.
+Wrocław is governed by the city's mayor and a municipal legislature known as the city council.
 The city council is made up of 39 councilors and is directly elected by the city's inhabitants.
 The remit of the council and president extends to all areas of municipal policy and development planning, up to and including development of local infrastructure, transport and planning permission.
-However, it is not able to draw taxation directly from its citizens, and instead receives its budget from the Polish national government whose seat is in Warsaw.
+It is not able to draw taxation directly from its citizens, and instead receives its budget from the Polish national government, whose seat is in Warsaw.

 The city's current mayor is Jacek Sutryk, who has served in this position since 2018.
 The first mayor of Wrocław after the war was Bolesław Drobner, appointed to the position on 14 March 1945, even before the surrender of Festung Breslau.

 Economy

 Wrocław is the second-wealthiest of the large cities in Poland after Warsaw.
-The city is also home to the largest number of leasing and debt collection companies in the country, including the largest European Leasing Fund as well as numerous banks.
+The city is home to the largest number of leasing and debt collection companies in the country, including the largest European Leasing Fund as well as numerous banks.
 Due to the proximity of the borders with Germany and the Czech Republic, Wrocław and the region of Lower Silesia is a large import and export partner with these countries.

+Wrocław is one of the most innovative cities in Poland with the largest number of R&D centres, due to the cooperation between the municipality, business sector and numerous universities.
+There are many organisations dealing with innovation–research institutions and technology transfer offices, incubators, technology and business parks, business support organisations, companies, start-ups and co-working spaces.
+The complex and varied infrastructure available in Wrocław facilitates the creation of innovative products and services and enables conducting research projects.

 Wrocław's industry manufactures buses, railroad cars, home appliances, chemicals, and electronics.
 The city houses factories and development centres of many foreign and domestic corporations, such as WAGO Kontakttechnik, Siemens, Bosch, Whirlpool Corporation, Nokia Networks, Volvo, HP, IBM, Google, Opera Software, Bombardier Transportation, WABCO and others.
-Wrocław is also the location of offices for large Polish companies including Getin Holding, AmRest, Polmos, and MCI Management SA.
-Additionally, Kaufland Poland has its main headquarters in the city.
+Wrocław is the location of offices for large Polish companies including Getin Holding, AmRest, Polmos, and MCI Management SA.
+Kaufland Poland has its main headquarters in the city.

 Since the beginning of the 21st century, the city has had a developing high-tech sector.